DCC-EX/mkdocs-test/docs/installer/manage-config-files.md

 !!! tip inline end ""

-    The *case* of characters in the names is very important!
+    The *case* of characters in the file names is very important!

 * [config.h](#configh)
 * [myAutomation.h](#myautomationh)